songssssss/GCP-PDE-preparation/Questions/examtopics.md

 - Cloud Data Fusion is a fully managed, code-free, GUI-based data integration service that allows you to visually connect, transform, and move dat between various sources and sinks. - It supports various file formats and can write to Cloud Storage.
 - You can configure it to use Customer-Managed Encryption Keys (CMEK) for the buckets where it writes data.

+---
+## Q270

+- It provides a direct and controlled way to manage the SQL pipeline using Cloud Composer (Apache Airflow).
+- The BigQueryInsertJobOperator is well-suited for running SQL jobs in BigQuery, including aggregate transformations and handling of results.
+- The retry and email_on_failure parameters align with the requirements for error handling and notifications.
+- Cloud Composer requires more setup than using BigQuery's scheduled queries directly, but it offers robust workflow management, retry logic, and notification capabilities, making it suitable for more complex and controlled data pipeline requirements.